Nearly outer functions as extreme points in punctured Hardy spaces: Introduction and results

-endowed again with norm \eqref{eqn:Lonenorm}.
+(normed by \eqref{eqn:Lonenorm} again), which might be called the {\it punctured}, or rather {\it $\mathcal K$-punctured}, {\it Hardy space}.
 The number $M:=\#\mathcal K$ was so far assumed to be a positive integer, but it is convenient to allow the value $M=0$ as well.
 In the latter case, the convention is that $\mathcal K=\emptyset$, so $H^1_{\mathcal K}=H^1$ and we are back to the classical situation.

 In what follows, we are concerned with the geometry of $\text{\rm ball}(H^1_{\mathcal K})$, the unit ball in $H^1_{\mathcal K}$, primarily with the structure of its extreme points.
 Recently, a similar study was carried out in \cite{DAdv2021} for a certain family of {\it finite-dimensional} subspaces in $H^1$; each of those was associated with a finite set $\La\subset\Z_+$ and consisted of the polynomials $p$ with $\text{\rm spec}\,p\subset\La$.
 By contrast, our current spaces $H^1_{\mathcal K}$ are of {\it finite codimension} in $H^1$, so we are now moving to the opposite extreme.
 The intermediate cases---not treated here---might also be of interest.